A novel algorithm for GPU-accelerated particle-mesh interactions implemented in the QUOKKA code: Numerical implementations: sink and supernova feedback particles

 We then calculate the deposition function using three different prescriptions depending on the value of \(\mathcal{R}_M\); following \citeauthor{Kim2017}, we refer to these as the \texttt{EJ} (Ejecta), \texttt{ST} (Sedov-Taylor), and \texttt{MC} (Momentum Conserving) regimes, depending on whether the resolution is sufficient to capture the transition between free expansion of the ejecta and the adiabatic Sedov-Taylor phase (the \texttt{EJ} case), the transition between the Sedov-Taylor phase and the momentum-conserving snowplow phase (the \texttt{ST} case), or neither of these transitions (the \texttt{MC} case).
-We describe our deposition function with the help of dual-energy formalism (with mass, momentum, total energy, and internal energy as conserved quantities)
+We describe our deposition function with the state array (with mass, momentum, and total energy as conserved quantities)